nathanjones4323/geospatial-portfolio-app/README.md

 ### In Progress

 - [ ] Build out Streamlit UI / functionality
-  - [ ] Add the rest of the metrics (might depend on fixing the truncating column name error)
   - [ ] Update the metric descriptions on the homepage (Datast Description)
-  - [ ] Either make the user filter when ZCTA is selected, or simplify the polygon data so that it can be loaded into the UI without crashing it.
+- [ ] Add deployment instructions for AWS
-  - [ ] Add drill down functionality to the map for CBSA --> ZCTA on click
+- [ ] Add deployment instructions for Digital Ocean

 ### Future

 - [ ] Fix truncating column name error ==> Postgres can only handle 63 characters for column names and this is causing duplicate column names
+  - For now, just filter for a subset of columns in the data pipelines
 - [ ] Add query parameters so users can share links to specific views of the app
 - [ ] Make a tutorial on how to use the app
 - [ ] Speed up the data pipelines using threading